johannschopplich/unlazy/docs/guide/index.md

 # What Is unlazy?

 unlazy is a universal lazy loading library leveraging native browser APIs.
-It's intended to be used with the `loading="lazy"` attribute alongside (blurry) placeholder images or with a [BlurHash](https://blurha.sh).
+It's intended to be used with the (blurry) placeholder images or a [BlurHash](https://blurha.sh) alongside the native `loading="lazy"` attribute.

+Images are initially rendered with blurry placeholders, giving the user an impression of the page layout and content.
+As the images enter the viewport, they are replaced with the full-quality versions, providing a smoother experience.
+This approach prioritizes the initial rendering of the page and improves the perceived performance for users, especially when the connection is slow or unstable.

 ::: info
 Although the `loading="lazy"` attribute is supported in all major browsers, it is only available in Safari 16.4 (released March 2023) and later versions by default.
 It is important to consider this limitation when using unlazy for your project, as it might impact the user experience for visitors using older Safari versions or other unsupported browsers.